PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 locator | an element locator pointing to an element text | the value to match with the result

-## Assert Text Decoration Contain
+## Assert Text Decoration Match

-Asserts that the text decoration of the specified element contains the given value.
+Asserts that the text decoration of the specified element matches the given value.
 When the assert fails, the test is aborted.

 ### Usage

 `
-assertTextDecorationContain(locator, text)
+assertTextDecorationMatch(locator, text)
 `

 `
-assertTextDecorationContain(parentLocator, locator, text)
+assertTextDecorationMatch(parentLocator, locator, text)
 `

 ### Parameters